 A money order is a safe and convenient way to pay bills or send money to someone else.
 You buy a money order from a place that sells them, turning over your cash for a small, printed document that looks a bit like a bank check.
 The amount of the money order appears on the face, as does the issuer.
-When you add a payee's name (a person or a company) to the money order, that payee can then deposit it and, if needed, credit you with the payment.
-Money orders are safer than cash, but they don't live forever -- after several years, they may no longer be redeemable.
+When you add a payee's name to the money order, that payee can then deposit it and, if needed, credit you with the payment.
+Money orders are safer than cash, but they don't last forever – after several years, they may no longer be redeemable.

 Why a Money Order?